niplav/site/daygame_cost_benefit.md

 		300*ln(4*e)
 	715.888308335967204

-##### A Sense of Pride and Accomplishment
+#### A Sense of Pride and Accomplishment

-I will assume that the sense of pride and accomplishment is ~\\$400.
-I have no hard numbers on this, but it seems like a good approximation, since this is just the number for the first daygame lay.
+I will assume that the sense of pride and accomplishment is ~\\$400 for the first lay.
+I am making this number up, since I'm lacking any data on this.
+(If one believes this to be too much, I'll remind the reader that men sometimes pay thousands of dollars for pick-up coaching and bootcamps, which very far from guarantee any sex.)

 To wrap it up, one can conclude that the value of the first lay is

 		prostcost::300
 		prideval::400
 		laynum::4
 		firstlayval::prideval+prostcost*ln(e*laynum)
+	907.944154167983596

+As said, I assume that the marginal returns on additional sex partners are constant—except for the sense of pride and accomplishment, which very much disappears over time.
+I'll assume it's logarithmic.

 #### Calculating the Benefit

-As said, I assume that the diminishing marginal returns on additional sex partners can be calculated with the square root.
-The benefit of sex can then be calculated with the square root of the expected amount of sex for a given number of approaches and the value of the first lay.
-Note that this number is cumulative, it considers the benefit of all lays up to `x` approaches.
+The benefit from sex can be calculated by summing the expected sense of pride and accomplishment and the expected value from having sex.
+Note that this number is cumulative, as it considers the benefit of all lays up for `x` approaches:

-	layvals::{firstlayval*sqr(ratio(x)*x)}
+	layvals::{prideval*ln(e*(x+1))*ratio(x)+prostcost*laynum*ratio(x)*x}

 This looks like this for up to 10000 approaches: